v0idcat/arch_v86/README.md

 After you're done modifying the image, shutdown then run [`tools/remap.sh`](docs/remap.sh.md) to remap and recreate the `.bin` files that v86 uses to load the VM.
 This means that `arch.img` does not directly interact with v86, and as such, any modifications to that file will **not** transfer over until you run the script.

+---

+#### \[ \* \] Hosting the project on Apache

+Apache natively accepts range requests, which are required for this project to run properly.
+As such, there is no additional setup required beyond that of the Apache server itself.
+Once that's complete, you can place the `v86` folder inside the `/var/www/html/` folder so that users may access the VM.